satvik5/ResonateAssessment/README.md

 # ResonateAssessment

 This repo includes my code solutions to Q1 and Q2.

 ## Q1 - Level 200

 You can access Q1 code clicking ResonateAssessment->level200. 'level200' includes 3 files -

 - script.js
 - index.html
 - style.css

+> :warning: **Make sure that you are currently at master branch**: Unfortunately,I couldn't merge main and master due to their commit histories!

 You can also access my pen at 'website' which is forked from 'website' To generate random code of 9 digits, I just use Random function of Math library, that generates no. from 1-999999999.
 From this, we had to retrieve following values -

 - Store ID (Max 3 digits)
 - Transaction ID (Max 5 digits)
 - Date (Max 6 digits- 'ddmmyy')